 Shipping and Delivery

 Both ChiliSleep and BedJet offer free shipping within the United States.

 BedJet also offers free shipping to Canada.

 Care and Maintenance

-As for Chilipad, you can wash the pad in the washing machine.
-You’ll also need to sanitize the whole system Every month, using the ChiliSleep cleaner to ensure that it does not become a breeding ground for bacteria and viruses.
+As for ChiliSleep's products, you can wash the pad in the washing machine and air dry it.
+In addition, you’ll need to sanitize the system monthly using the ChiliSleep cleaner to ensure that it does not become a breeding ground for bacteria and viruses.